wedusk101/NumericalAnalysis/MODULES.md

 -------

 This is a tentative outline of the required modeuls for the package.
 Obviously, they are subject to change.
 Related dependencies are marked accordingly.
+Please update this file as you see fit.

 Text Parsing / Input Recognition
 --------------------------------